 - Partner Universities for Mobility Exchanges:

-Higher School of Economics - Moscow (Russia), Innopolis University (Russia), Telkom (Indonesia), IT BANDUNG (Indonesia), Multimedia University (Malaysia), HKUST (Hong Kong), SUPCOM (Tunisia), BUPT (China), ETH Zurich (Switzerland), ESPRIT (Tunisia).
+Higher School of Economics - Moscow (Russia), ITMO University St Petersburg (Russia), Telkom (Indonesia), IT BANDUNG (Indonesia), Multimedia University (Malaysia), HKUST (Hong Kong), SUPCOM (Tunisia), BUPT (China), ETH Zurich (Switzerland), ESPRIT (Tunisia).

 All the courses taught at EURECOM are open to exchange students (both Technical and Non Technical courses) and TAUGHT IN ENGLISH.
 Exchange students can also take foreign language courses (up to 2 languages among which French).
 They are free to choose any courses they want in accordance with the regulations of their home university.